MavrykDynamics/maven-frontend/src/frontend/src/pages/Litepaper/Litepaper.markdown.md

 ![tokenomics_planet.png](/images/tokenomics_planet.png)

-The team and advisors have a 24 months linear vesting schedule at genesis.
-Private contributor tokens follow a 24-20-16 month vesting schedule from genesis with linear vesting.
+The team and advisors have a 24 months linear vesting schedule at Genesis.
+Private contributor tokens follow a 24-20-16 month vesting schedule from Genesis with linear vesting.

 ### Revenue Model